Somewhere Over the Rainbow

 Plus, I was pretty sure that, even without the advice of a midwife, I knew my next step: I needed to swallow my distaste and make an appointment with a regular OB/GYN clinic.
 I picked the closest provider, called the number, and explained my situation.
 Basically, “I’m paranoid that I have a molar pregnancy, but I know that they don’t show up on ultrasounds until at least eight weeks, so what are my options?”

 The administrator recommended a serial hCG blood test, then a confirmatory ultrasound at eight weeks.
-This sounded great to me, so I agreed to each of appointments.
+This sounded great to me, so I agreed to each of those appointments.

 That is, until I realized two major problems: 1) the administrator had miscalculated my gestational timeline, and instead scheduled me for a nine-week ultrasound, and 2) [more alarmingly] she hadn’t scheduled me for a serial blood draw — she had scheduled me for a colposcopy.